pryv/service-config-follower/README.md

-# Service-configuration
+# Service-config-follower

-A service for centralization of Pryv.io configuration and distribution among all Pryv.io components.
+Service that subscribes to and propagates Pryv.io component configuration changes from [service-config-leader](https://github.com/pryv/service-config-leader).

 Prerequisites: Node v8+, Yarn v1+

 ## How to?